jiupinjia/Deep-adversarial-decomposition/README.md

 ![teaser](fig/teaser.jpg)

-In this repository, we implement the training and testing of our method based on pytorch and also provide several demo datasets that can be used for reproduce the results reported in our paper.
-With the code, you can also try on your own dataset by following the instructions below.
+In this repository, we implement the training and testing of our paper based on pytorch and provide several demo datasets that can be used for reproduce the results reported in our paper.
+With the code, you can also try on your own datasets by following the instructions below.

 Our code is partially adapted from the project [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).